Christina Laurel - artist creating installations, working in paper.

 Installations: In 2005 I began removing my art from the frame and then off the wall.
 In 2009 I began creating suspensions that freely rotate.
-In 2014 shoji paper made its debut in a new installation series titled "Refugium."
+In 2014 shoji paper made its debut in an installation titled "Refugium."

-Paper: By printing imagery of my own 2-D work onto shoji paper, I reference my fans, wall hangings, and collage on cradled wood.
+Paper: By printing imagery of my 2-D work onto Japanese paper, I reference my own artistic evolution.
 Originally I studied fashion design; my fascination with texture remains.
-I weave, layer, and sew paper to create surfaces that invite your "eyes to touch.”
+I layer paper to create surfaces that invite your "eyes to touch.”

 Native of Syracuse, NY, now residing in Liberty, SC.
 Artist-in-Residence: 2017 in Newnan, GA, with ArtRez; 2016 in Amherst, VA, at Virginia Center for the Creative Arts; 2015 in Rabun Gap, GA, at Hambidge Center for Creative Arts & Sciences and 2014 in Paducah, KY, with the Paducah Arts Alliance.
 Studio: Holly Springs Center, Pickens, SC.

 "Sketching in the Galleries," July 29, Greenville County Museum of Art, Greenville, SC

 Birchwood Artisan Gallery, Holly Springs Center, Pickens, SC - small artwork exhibited